austinmclain/austinmclain/README.md

 I'm a full-time student pursuing a Bachelor of Science in computer science, a minor in mathematics, and a certificate in web and mobile application development.

-- 🔭 I’m currently working on a research project with an emphasis on API development for an image analytics PaaS.
+- 🔭 I’m currently learning Go and Rust.
-- 🌱 I’m currently learning how to use AWS.
+- 🌱 I’ve been exploring AWS and have recently built a full-stack web app that uses CloudFormation, ECS, DynamoDB, Lambda, SQS, and SNS.